 Generally speaking, 24-inch monitors are ideal for 1080p resolution.
 While 27-inch monitors are ideal for 1440p and even 4K resolutions.
 This is especially true for gaming and other graphically intensive tasks.
 This is largely due to pixel density as 1440p and 4K resolutions are too dense for 24-inch monitors and 1080p is not dense enough for larger 27-inch monitors leading to poorer image quality.
-It is also important to note the 24inch monitors are considerably cheaper than 27-inch monitors.
+It is also important to note that 24inch monitors are considerably cheaper than 27-inch monitors.

 Therefore, it all comes down to your budget and your requirements when deciding between a 24 inch vs a 27inch monitor.
 If you’re buying a monitor for graphically intensive tasks such as graphic designing or high-end gaming then opt for the 27-inch 1440p or 4K monitor.
 But, make sure your GPU can support that 1440p or 4K resolution.
 It is not worth buying a high-resolution monitor such as 1440p or 4k if your computer is not running a graphics card capable of handling those resolutions at 60 FPS or greater and vice versa.
-However, if you’re just a casual gamer, on budget, or don’t plan to do much visual intensive work such as graphic design, then a good 24-inch 1080p monitor would suffice.
+However, if you’re just a casual gamer, on a budget, or don’t plan to do much visually intensive work such as graphic design, then a good 24-inch 1080p monitor would suffice.

 Monitor Dimension and Resolution